Finance 2017/18: Support guides

 You should review any validation warnings in the webform to ensure that the submitted data is genuine or correcting and resaving the data where necessary.

-To proceed to commit-level validation a valid file needs to have been submitted and passed INSERT-stage validation checks.
-The data will then be classed as committable and the option to process COMMIT transactions will be made available in the ‘What can I do now?' box.
+To proceed to commit-level validation a valid file needs to have been submitted and passed insert-stage validation checks.
+The data will then be classed as “Committable”.

-Once you are content with the data, you should process a COMMIT transaction.
+Once you are content with the data, you should commit your submission by processing a COMMIT transaction.
 This transaction will then send a copy of the submission to the HESA Data Quality Assurance team for us to undertake analysis of the return in parallel with you conducting your own analysis.

 i.
 What to do if the file fails COMMIT?

-If the file fails COMMIT level checks the system you should review the error report produced, make any necessary corrections to the file and resubmit it.
+If the file fails commit-level checks you should review the error report produced by the system, make any necessary corrections to the file and resubmit it.